Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Preliminaries

-\begin{Rem} Quasimonomial valuations are exactly the valuations whose cluster of centers consists of a few free points followed by satellites, which may be finite or infinite in number, but not infinitely many proximate to the same center.
-The genericity condition refers to the position of the free centers; it will be made precise below, after describing the continuity and semicontinuity properties of $\hat\mu$ on the space of quasimonomial valuations. \end{Rem} \baselineskip
+Quasimonomial valuations are exactly the valuations whose cluster of centers consists of a few free points followed by satellites, which may be finite or infinite in number, but not infinitely many proximate to the same center.
+We will work with very general quasimonomial valuations on $\P^2$.
+The genericity condition refers to the position of the free centers; it will be made precise below, after describing the continuity and semicontinuity properties of $\hat\mu$ on the space of quasimonomial valuations.